|Nutrition Facts (per serving)|

 Building the stew base is the most important step and involves cooking the tomatoes twice—first, you cook down the mix and reduce it, which blunts the raw edge of the tomatoes, onions, and peppers.
 Second, you create the stew—a fried, spiced base seasoned with curry powder, dried thyme, bay leaves, salt, and more.

-- 1 medium red bell pepper, sliced
+1 medium red bell pepper, coarsely chopped

-- 1/4 of a scotch bonnet pepper, optional
+1/4 Scotch bonnet pepper, optional

-- 2 teaspoons curry powder (preferably a Caribbean blend), divided
+2 teaspoons curry powder, preferably a Caribbean blend, divided

 2 teaspoons dried thyme, divided

 Salt, to taste

-- White pepper, to taste
+Freshly ground black pepper, to taste

-- 1/4 cup neutral oil, divided
+1/4 cup neutral oil, divided

 3 small to medium dried bay leaves

-- 2 tablespoons tomato paste
+2 tablespoons tomato paste

 2 teaspoons unsalted butter, divided